 Want to learn more?

-Are you interested in MIM and Azure AD training?
+Are you interested in MIM and Microsoft Entra ID training?
 Are you looking for ad hoc help with identity projects?

-We offer a range MIM and Azure AD training course.
-And our TrainingPlus packages give you access our identity expertise at discounted rates as and when you need it – everything from training courses and mentoring to help with implementation.
+We offer a range of MIM and Microsoft Entra training courses.
+Our TrainingPlus packages give you access to our identity expertise at discounted rates as and when you need it – everything from training courses and mentoring to help with implementation.